conda/conda-dot-org/learn/specifications/installation/menu.md

 # Processing `Menu/*.json` items

 :::info
-Refer to [The `Menu/` directory](../distribution/menu.md) for more details on these documents.
+Refer to [The `Menu/` directory](../packages/menu.md) for more details on these documents.
 This page details how they must be processed at install time.
 :::

 ## Linking

 conda clients MUST process matching `Menu/*.json` documents.
-Placeholders MUST be rendered as indicated in [The `Menu/` directory](../distribution/menu.md).
+Placeholders MUST be rendered as indicated in [the `Menu/` directory specification](../packages/menu.md).

 Each platform MUST place the menu artifacts in these target locations: